Education Tax Credits

 1. Online Access through KSIS - Students can grant authorization to receive their 1098T online through KSIS.
 Students should go to the Student Homepage in KSIS and select the Financial Account tile.
 In the sidebar menu, select the Account Services folder and then click on View 1098-T. Click on the Grant Consent button on the page and follow the instructions to grant your consent to view your information online as soon as they are available, on or around January 8th, 2019.
 When the form is available, it will be available to print immediately from within KSIS.

-2. Mailed 1098T - Students may also choose to decline the electronic version of the 1098T as the primary means of form delivery.
-If so they will receive a paper copy of their 1098T delivered to the Student's iSIS Permanent address.
-Paper 1098T's will be mailed on or before January 31st.
-After KSU has fulfilled its obligation to mail the required 1098T, electronic access will be available to all students.
+2. Mailed 1098T - Students may also choose not to grant consent for electronic delivery.
+If so they will receive a paper copy of their 1098T delivered to the Student's KSIS Permanent address.
+Paper 1098T's will be mailed on or before January 31, 2019.
+After KSU has fulfilled its obligation to mail the required 1098T, electronic online access will be available to all students.

 Parents whose students have set them up with Designated Access will have access to view their students' 1098T online in their Designee Center AFTER that student has granted electronic delivery or after 1098T's have been mailed as required.